-According to Kings Research, the global biopesticides market is likely to hit $13.01 billion by 2031.
-The market is expected to continue expanding due to innovations in biotechnology, increasing adoption of organic farming, and government incentives promoting sustainable agriculture.
+According to Kings Research, the global biopesticides market will reach USD 13.01 billion by 2031.
+The market will grow in line with innovations in biotechnology, organic farming, and government incentives promoting sustainable agriculture.

 1. BASF